Workplace & Employment Drug & Alcohol Testing Kits ~ Information for UK Employers

 Exceptions to the above advice include transport, construction industry and the railways (line side certification) where more extensive screening for 10 or 11 drug groups is the norm.

-Most employers prefer saliva-based first line drug tests
+Most UK employers prefer saliva-based first line drug tests for workplace testing

 Increasingly UK employers opt for a saliva drug testing kit for their first line screening test.
 This is fine, but urine testing still offers longer detection.